yashp1932/FormFit-AI-Pushup-Tracker/README.md

 ## 💡 Why I Built This

 Bad pushup form is common and hard to spot without a coach.
-I wanted to automate form correction using AI and make workouts safer for everyone, from beginners to athletes.
+We wanted to automate form correction using AI and make workouts safer for everyone, from beginners to athletes.

 ---